-This on-campus doctoral program provides the container for you to be a part of a diverse learning community and combines experiential learning with serious academic inquiry into the kind of research that inspires you.
-Most doctoral programs require you to follow a professor and complete research based on their interests, but Sofia University believes that the best outcomes stem from what you are most curious about researching.
+Drawing on more than four decades of educational success, the Institute of Transpersonal Psychology (ITP) at Sofia University provides the container for you to be a part of a diverse learning community and combines experiential learning with serious academic inquiry into the kind of research that inspires you.
+Unlike many doctoral programs that require you to follow a professor and complete research based on their interests, ITP at Sofia University believes that the best outcomes stem from what you are most curious about researching.
 Finding resonance with your research creates the kind of relevance that leads to a completed dissertation and success!

 Are You a Match?

-The residential doctoral student seems to fit a certain model.
+The global doctoral student seems to fit a certain model.
 Does this sound like you?

-- seeks to make positive change in the world
+- You seek to make positive change in the world

 - Consciousness and Creativity Studies